Farah Damji: Life in the United Kingdom

-Damji then returned to the United Kingdom.
-There, she founded, and became the publisher and editor of, the lifestyle magazine Another Generation (originally named Indobrit), which folded after nine issues and a high court intellectual property case which she lost as the name ‘Indobrit’ was coined and registered as a trademark by Dr.Anjoom Mukadam.
+Damji then returned to the United Kingdom where, in 2002, she founded and became the publisher and editor of the lifestyle magazine Another Generation (originally named Indobrit).
+In a high court trademark dispute case she lost the use of name ‘Indobrit’, which had been coined and registered as a trademark by Dr. Anjoom Mukadam, and the magazine folded after nine issues.
 Dozens of writers, photographers, and other contributors to the magazine were either not paid for their work or given cheques that bounced.
-During this time, she also wrote articles for mainstream and ethnic media, including a regular column in the Birmingham Post, an article in New Statesman, and an article in The Observer.
+During this time she also wrote articles for mainstream and ethnic media, including a regular column in the Birmingham Post, an article in New Statesman, and an article in The Observer.
+In 2006 The Independent recalled her magazines as being "smart, readable and award-winning".

-In October 2002, Damji stole a credit card from her nanny; she then ran up a bill on the card totaling £3,903.
+In October 2002 Damji stole a credit card from her nanny; she then ran up a bill on the card totalling £3,903.
 She was arrested for that, and then released on bail.
-While out on bail, she stole another credit card from her business assistant; she then ran up a bill on the card totaling £1,030.
+While out on bail she stole another credit card from her business assistant; she then ran up a bill on that card totalling £1,030.
 She was arrested for that, and then released on bail again.
 In 2004, while out on bail, she stole another credit card and ran up bills on the card; she also committed other thefts.

-The trial, for the crimes committed during 2002–2004, was originally scheduled to be held in February 2005.
-Before the trial, however, Damji telephoned the main prosecution witness and, pretending to be from the Crown Prosecution Service, she told the witness that he did not need to attend court; consequently, the witness did not turn up, and so the trial had to be adjourned.
+The trial for the crimes committed during 2002–2004 was originally scheduled to be held in February 2005.
+However, before the trial Damji telephoned the main prosecution witness and, pretending to be from the Crown Prosecution Service, she told the witness that he did not need to attend court; consequently the witness did not turn up and the trial had to be adjourned.
 While the trial was adjourned, Damji stole more credit cards and committed further crimes.

-On 14 May 2005, Damji was arrested, and this time bail was refused.
-Afterwards, a trial was held, and it concluded on 13 October 2005.
+On 14 May 2005 Damji was arrested, and this time bail was refused.
+Afterwards, a trial was held, concluding on 13 October 2005.
 Damji pleaded guilty to six counts of theft, 11 counts of obtaining property or services by deception, and two counts of perverting the course of justice.
 The thefts totaled about £50,000.
 Damji was sentenced to three and a half years in prison.
 The judge in the trial described her as "thoroughly dishonest and manipulative".

-Damji was temporarily released from Downview Prison, on 22 July 2006, to attend a meeting with her Open University tutor, but did not return as required that same day.
+Damji was temporarily released from Downview Prison, on 22 July 2006 to attend a meeting with her Open University tutor, but did not return as required that same day.
 She was re-arrested by police five days later, on 27 July.

-While Damji was in prison, she began writing her autobiography; she finished the writing shortly after her release.
-The book was eventually published, in July 2009, under the title Try Me.
+While Damji was in prison she began writing her autobiography; she finished the writing shortly after her release.
+The book was eventually published in July 2009 under the title Try Me.
 In the book, Damji claims to have been rehabilitated and put her criminal past behind her.